typelevel/cats-effect/site/src/main/tut/tutorial/tutorial.md

 Nothing scary, uh?
 As we said before, the function just returns an `IO` instance.
 When run, all side-effects will be actually executed and the `IO` instance will return the bytes copies in a `Long`.
 Note that`IO` is parameterized by the return type).
-Now, let's start implementing our funtion.
+Now, let's start implementing our function.
 First, we need to open two streams that will read and write file contents.

 ### Acquiring and releasing `Resource`s